Biographies

 John Ecker, Whitby

-John Ecker is a communications, marketing, branding and fundraising executive.
-He is the Director, Family of Faith & Special Projects at Archdiocese of Toronto where he oversaw brand development and marketing for the $170-million Family of Faith Campaign.
+John Ecker of Whitby is a communications, marketing, branding and fundraising executive.
+Most recently, he served as the Director, Family of Faith & Special Projects at Archdiocese of Toronto where he led Indigenous healing and reconciliation activities.
+In 2022, he was the Program and Production Lead for the Pope’s visit to Iqaluit, Nunavut and received a Papal Medal from Pope Francis for his work.
+He also oversaw brand development and marketing for the archdiocese’s Family of Faith Campaign and led the strategic re-positioning of the archdiocese’s Office for Refugees.
 Previously, he served as Vice President at Indspire (the former National Aboriginal Achievement Foundation) and held director-level positions at the Ontario Trillium Foundation, ECHO: Improving Women’s Health in Ontario, and the Toronto Board of Trade.

-He is a Selection Committee member for the province of Ontario's annual June Callwood Awards and an ex-officio Board member of the Ontario Cultural Attractions Fund.
-An active volunteer, Ecker has served on the board of Credit Canada and is a former chair of the Whitby Public Library Board and the Waterview Child Care Centre.
-He most recently served as Chair of Heritage Whitby (LACAC) and has been a volunteer for Whitby's Doors Open.
-He also served as Chair of the Lynde Marsh Alliance, a land trust.
+He is Chair of Ontario's June Callwood Awards for voluntarism.
+He is a Board member of the Ontario Cultural Attractions Fund.
+He also serves on the Board of Governors of Durham College, with campuses in Whitby and Oshawa.
+Ecker previously served on the Board of Credit Canada and was chair of the Whitby Public Library Board, the Waterview Child Care Centre, the Lynde Marsh Alliance and Heritage Whitby (LACAC).
 Internationally, he established Bimini Bound, which sent over 10,000 books and learning resources to schools on the island of Bimini, Bahamas.